What are 802.11 Standards?

 When to Use 802.11x Standards: A Cheat Sheet

 Before we go into the details, here's a quick breakdown of the general takeaways.
-For a deeper dive on the 802.11x standards and some insight on how we got to these conclusions, keep reading.
+For a deeper dive into the 802.11x standards and some insight into how we got to these conclusions, keep reading.

 802.11ac/Wi-Fi 5